 The Office of the Vice Provost for International Affairs,

 LSA Instructional Support Services, and LSA Language Resource Center are once again sponsoring this grant opportunity and faculty seminar to encourage new endeavors in international teaching with videoconferencing technology.

 Graduate Media Assistant (GMA) Program

 The GMA program allows the LRC to hire a graduate assistant to work on an instructional technology project sponsored by an instructor.
 LRC staff are available to train the GMA to undertake technology tasks for their project, as well as provide ongoing consultation and assistance throughout the project cycle.
-If you are interested in applying for this program, you will find more information as well as the application here.
+Interested in applying for this program?
+Fill out our application here.